How to Become a Teacher in California

 The Difference Between a Preliminary Credential and a Clear Credential

 As you begin your teaching career, it’s important to keep in mind that the above steps only qualify you for a preliminary teaching credential.
 The preliminary teaching credential is only valid for five years and must be upgraded to a clear credential during those five years.
 Clear credentials can be earned in a few different ways, including through a general education clear credential program.

 Get Started Today

 If you are ready to start your journey to becoming a teacher in California, Alliant can help you get started.
 Our School of Education offers a Single Subject Teaching Credential and Multiple Subject Teaching Credential programs to help new educators earn the proper credentials to start their teaching career.
-To learn more about our programs – or to talk to an Alliant representative who can help guide you in your program decision – contact us today!
+To learn more about our programs – or to talk to an Alliant representative to learn more on how to become a teacher as well as guide you in your program decision – contact us today!